 PSA: Postsecondary Skills Assessment.

 PTK: Phi Theta Kappa.
 CEI's honor society.

 RBAC: Role-Based Access Control, a method of regulating access to computer/network resources based on the roles of individual users within an enterprise.

 RegisterBlast: Online registration software for the Testing Center.
-Current CEI students will follow the link in their Apps Page or through Blackboard.
+Current CEI students will follow the link in their Apps Page.
 Non-CEI candidates can register through the CEI website, www.cei.edu/testing-center